Master of Physiotherapy (2017, Flinders University)

 Physiotherapist, Director PhysiYoga

 Member Australian Physiotherapy Association (MAPA)

 Pilates Level 1 & 2 (Dance Medicine Australia) 2007

-Emily Eglitis (formerly Emily Smith) is a fully qualified Physiotherapist & Yoga Teacher (nine years) with training in The Pilates Method.
+Emily Eglitis (formerly Emily Smith) is a fully qualified Physiotherapist & is recognised through Yoga Australia as a Senior Level 3 Yoga Teacher (12 years experience) with further training in The Pilates Method.

 Emily has undergone extensive training and mentoring in ConnectTherapyTM and the Thoracic Ring ApproachTM with Dr Linda-Joy Lee in both Sydney and Vancouver, resulting in her being the first Certified Practitioner in Australia and indeed the whole Asia-Pacific region.